sportysport74/open-acoustic-levitation/README.md

 **Result:** A trap that's strong in ALL directions, not just vertical.

+**Validated by robustness testing:** FoL maintains performance even with ±2mm position errors and ±15° phase noise.
+The geometric symmetry provides inherent stability.

 ---

 ## 🛠️ Build Your Own - Hardware Designs Included

+[Keep existing build section - perfect as is!]

 We provide **complete hardware specifications** for three build levels: